malavshah9/SurveyTime_Backend/README.md

 true or false

 ### Description
 Used to store the "questions" for the given survey number.
-Reponses true if successfully stored, false if wrong survey number or wrong post body
+Reponses true if successfully stored, false if wrong survey number or wrong post body.

-3.
+___

 ### Request

 `POST /survey/response/:registrationNumber`